GryllsAddons/HCWarn/README.md

 ### HCWarn
-Helps prevent accidental flagging and warns when PvP flagged.
+This addon helps prevent accidental PvP flagging and warns when flagged.
+The addon was created with [hardcore](https://turtle-wow.org/#/hardcore-mode]) players in mind.

 If you are flagged, a warning will be displayed and a screen border will be shown.
 A pvp sound will also be played.